Ash-86/Chord-Level-Filter/README.md

  Please feel free to send any suggestions, bug reports, or just let me know if you find the plugin helpful  :)

  ## Support
- Making this plugin took time, effor and love.
+ Making this plugin took time, effort and love.
  If you appreciate this plugins and find it helpful, please consider buying me a beer:)
  [Donate here](https://www.paypal.com/donate/?hosted_button_id=BH676KMHGVHC8)